week17

 A Greener Library (DK)

 With Royal Danish Library’s Climate Strategy 2025, the library commits itself to creating a greener and more climate-friendly library.
+Describtion in english/anual reports in danish.

 Best-practice/SDGs and LIbraries Inspirational examples (DK)